teriyakiegg/lambda-backlog-slack/README.md

 ## How to use

 1. Create an AWS account and a Lambda function, selecting "microservice-http-endpoint" as a blueprint.

-*Runtime is Java 8, Handler is "com.teriyakiegg.lbs.LbsHandler::handler".
+Runtime is Java 8, Handler is "com.teriyakiegg.lbs.LbsHandler::handler".

 2. Configure POST for Lambda function, and set "Mapping Templates" as below in "Integration Request" of API Gateway.

-Note: Enter "application/x-www-form-urlencoded" in Content-Type.
+Enter "application/x-www-form-urlencoded" in Content-Type.

     ## convert HTML POST data or HTTP GET query string to JSON